-

 for a major part of our nation’s oil and gas production, shipping commerce,

-fisheries industry, fur harvesting, and oyster production, accounting for over 55,000
+fisheries industry, fur harvesting, and oyster production, accounting for over

-in WaterMarks (Summer 1999) available here
+of Doing Nothing” in WaterMarks (Summer 1999), available here.

 There are many ways you can help.
 The first step is learning about Louisiana’s